INTERNATIONAL AGREEMENTS

 Influence

-We drive the ratification and implementation of international agreements that support the protection of the Patagonian Sea’s biodiversity.
+We promote the ratification and implementation of international agreements that favor the protection of the biodiversity of the Patagonian Sea.

 © Diego Canut